Abydos & The Raising Of The Djed

 The most interesting aspect of Egypt for me is the abundance of fantastic myths and stories along with a mind boggling array of Gods, almost rivaling those in the Hindu pantheon!

-The most intriguing of these is the myth of Osiris and Isis.
+And the most intriguing among them is the myth of Osiris and Isis.
 The story of the murder, dismemberment and subsequent resurrection of Osiris (long enough for sister/wife Isis, in the form of a Kite, to conceive a child – the Falcon headed God Horus) is fascinating even if improbable!
-Do read about how she replaces his…um, family jewels in order to…um, facilitate the process
+Do read about how she replaces his…ahem…family jewels, in order to facilitate the process!

 Isis eventually locates it and releases and anoints the body of Osiris (before evil brother Set stumbles upon it again and goes about systematically cutting it into 14 bits and Isis finds, fixes him back and……….!!!)